carldubois/docs/F5-Automation/solution_overview.md

 Overview
 ========

-This document describes high-level design recommendations and best practices for automating the creation, licensing and configuration of virtual F5 BIG-IP Application Delivery Controllers (ADC).
+This tyler document describes high-level design recommendations and best practices for automating the creation, licensing and configuration of virtual F5 BIG-IP Application Delivery Controllers (ADC).
 The BIG-IP is load balancer and a full proxy.
 It controls the traffic that passes through the public or private data